BoE ditches rate cut signal after Brexit hit to sterling

 While the BoE raised its growth forecast for 2017, it revised down its 2018 growth forecast to 1.5 percent and saw growth of 1.6 percent in 2019.

-(Additional reporting by Sarah Young; Writing by David Milliken and William Schomberg; Editing by Catherine Evans)
+Additional reporting by Sarah Young; Writing by David Milliken and William Schomberg; Editing by Catherine Evans and Hugh Lawson